-Some questions about the TAFF site's free ebooks page are answered here.
+Some questions about the TAFF site's free ebooks page are answered here under two overall headings: Ebooks in General and Ebooks on This Site.
 If you have a query that isn't covered, ask David Langford via his online feedback form.

 How do I copy a downloaded ebook to my reader device?
 Most ebook readers will link to your computer via a supplied USB cable, and appear (for example in a PC's "My Computer" folder) as additional disk drives or USB storage.
 Drag and drop the ebook to wherever ebooks are kept on the device; for a Kindle that's the "documents" folder.
 There may be an alternative wireless route – drag and drop as before without needing a physical connection.
 If your device has extra storage such as an SD card, you can take out the card and use a USB card reader to copy ebooks to it.